strmprivacy/docs/docs/quickstart/sending-curl.md

 :::note
 That most fields are decrypted, but the `someSensitiveValue` field is **not** because that is of consent level 3 (see the event contract).
-If the event had not contained `2` in its consent levels, we wouldn’t even have seen the event in this decrypted stream.
+If the event had not contained `2` in its consent levels, we wouldn't even have seen the event in this decrypted stream.
 :::